 - When two or more human beings are in a situation in which their lives are mutually endangered, all available ordinary means and reasonable efforts shall be used to preserve and protect the life of each and every human being so endangered:

 - WHEREFORE, Pursuant To These Principles, we recommend and urge the adoption of a Mandatory HUMAN LIFE AMENDMENT to the Constitution of the United States of America.

-The John Paul II Institute that was created and sustained by Opus Dei is of particular interest to this series as Supreme Knight Carl Anderson, a high ranking member of Opus, was the founding Vice President and first Dean of the Pope John II Institute in the U.S. Deputy Knight, Chair of the March for Life, Peter Kelly, also obtained his Masters in Theology from the Pope John Paul II Institute.
+The John Paul II Institute that was created and sustained by Opus Dei is of particular interest to this series as Supreme Knight Carl Anderson, a high ranking member of Opus, was the founding Vice President and first Dean of the Pope John II Institute in the U.S. Deputy Knight, Chair of the March for Life, Patrick Kelly, also obtained his Masters in Theology from the Pope John Paul II Institute.
 An extended documented series by this writer on Opus Dei’s takeover of the Knights of Columbus multi-billion dollar empire will be released in 2021.